 As a socially responsible company with opportunities for community sponsorship, Kemin works closely with a variety of organizations, including, but not limited to, the organizations listed below.

-As a World Food Programme (WFP) is Kemin’s largest global, community partner and together, work to improve the quality and safety of the worldwide food supply chain.
-World Food Programme was recently awarded the Noble Peace Prize for it’s efforts to combat hunger and its contribution to bettering conditions for peace in conflict-affected areas.
-As one of the world's leading humanitarian agencies fighting hunger worldwide.
-The organization’s programs reach some 80 million people in 80 countries each year, with food assistance in emergencies and programs that help communities improve nutrition and build resilience.
+The World Food Programme (WFP) is Kemin’s largest global, community partner and together, work to improve the quality and safety of the worldwide food supply chain.
+The World Food Programme was recently awarded the Noble Peace Prize for it’s efforts to combat hunger and its contribution to bettering conditions for peace in conflict-affected areas.
+As one of the world's leading humanitarian agencies, WFP fights hunger worldwide, provides food assistance in emergencies and programs that help communities improve nutrition and build resilience.

-As one of World Food Programme’s first corporate partners, we’ve worked together for more than a decade to assist with complex and evolving food quality and safety strategy.
-Kemin has provided critical assistance in developing and implementing a Food Safety Quality Management System and Quality Culture within WFP to better assist with emergency food programs, especially in crisis situations and war-torn areas.
+As one of its first corporate partners, Kemin and WFP have worked together for more than a decade to assist with complex and evolving food quality and safety strategy.
+Kemin provides critical assistance in developing and implementing a Food Safety Quality Management System and Quality Culture within WFP to better assist with emergency food programs, especially in crisis situations and war-torn areas.

-In 2017, we formally extended our partnership with World Food Programme and have agreed to donate additional services, including laboratory analysis in Belgium and expertise in quality management from the U.S., to help achieve Zero Hunger.
+In 2017, Kemin formally extended our partnership with World Food Programme and agreed to donate additional services, including laboratory analysis in Belgium and expertise in quality management from the U.S.A., to help achieve Zero Hunger.

 After a devastating earthquake in Nepal impacted a Kemin employee, team members around the globe donated money to support victims of the tragedy.
 Through employee donations and a Kemin corporate match, we sent $90,000 to assist Habitat for Humanity with relief efforts.
 In 2016, Kemin, in direct partnership with Habitat for Humanity in Nepal, sent 40 employees to the Kavrepalanchok District of Nepal to take part in the relief effort.

-Kemin partners with the Iowa Governor’s Science, Technology, Engineering and Mathematics (STEM) Council to support and shape the direction of Iowa STEM education.
-As part of the Iowa Governor’s STEM Advisory Council, we are preparing students to become leaders in finding solutions for the global challenges our world faces.
+Kemin partners with the Iowa Governor’s Science, Technology, Engineering and Mathematics (STEM) Advisory Council to support and shape the direction of Iowa STEM education.
+As part of the Iowa Governor’s STEM Advisory Council, Kemin is preparing students to become leaders in finding solutions for the global challenges our world faces.

 In 2014, Kemin began the annual I.O.W.A.
 STEM Teacher Award to honor teachers who are inspiring Iowa’s students to develop a passion for STEM.
 These teachers are making a difference in the lives of students by providing excellent curriculum, encouraging lifelong learning and helping students take STEM beyond the classroom and into the future.

-Dr. Chris Nelson, President and CEO of Kemin, recently served as the Iowa Governor’s STEM Advisory Council co-chair alongside Governor Kim Reynolds.
+Dr. Chris Nelson, President and CEO of Kemin, formerly served as the Iowa Governor’s STEM Advisory Council co-chair alongside Governor Kim Reynolds.
 Emily Fuerst, Research and Development Director of Kemin Crop Technologies, currently serves as a council member.

-In 1999, Herb Elliot, a now-retired Kemin employee, played the role of Santa Claus while visiting the Youth Emergency Services & Shelter (YESS™) in Des Moines.
+In 1999, Herb Elliot, a now-retired Kemin employee, played the role of Santa Claus on a visit to the Youth Emergency Services & Shelter (YESS), now known as Ellipsis, in Des Moines, Iowa.
 Heartbroken after seeing children without the joy of family or gifts at Christmas time, he was inspired to make a difference and organize a fundraiser among Kemin employees.

-Since Elliot’s inspiration in 1999, the Kemin YESS Charity Auction has become an annual event, raising more than $590,000 in donations.
-The funds raised during the event go toward Christmas gifts for children living in the shelter, and the remainder is used to support the nonprofit organization’s growing operational needs.
+Since Elliot’s inspiration in 1999, the Kemin Ellipsis Charity Auction has become an annual employee event, raising more than USD $863,000 in donations.
+The funds raised go toward Christmas gifts for children living in the shelter, and the remainder is used to support the nonprofit organization’s growing operational needs.

-Kemin has been an active partner with The World Food Prize since 1990.
-Founded by Nobel Peace Prize Winner Norman Borlaug and headquartered in Des Moines, The World Food Prize honors outstanding individuals who have made vital contributions to improve the quality, quantity or availability of food throughout the world.
+For almost 30 years, Kemin has been an active partner with The World Food Prize, founded by Nobel Peace Prize winner and Iowa native Norman Borlaug and headquartered in Des Moines.
+The World Food Prize honors outstanding individuals who have made vital contributions to improve the quality, quantity or availability of food throughout the world.
 Together, Kemin and The World Food Prize work to alleviate hunger around the world and draw attention and resources to the challenges facing food security worldwide.

 After an earthquake devastated Sichuan Province, China in 2008, Kemin team members around the globe donated money to help rebuild the area.
 Through employee donations and a Kemin corporate match, Kemin funded the rebuilding of a primary school in Qin Chang village, southwest of Chengdu.

-Completed in 2009, Kemin Hope Primary School was built 10 years ago, with modern facilities and learning environments that accommodate 300 students and 10 teachers.
+Kemin Hope Primary School was built 10 years ago, with modern facilities and learning environments that accommodate 300 students and 10 teachers.
 In the decades since, Kemin has continued to support the school by awarding scholarships to the highest achieving students each year.